How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • 2 adorable shirts

-• pair of aqua color jeans that I’m going to cut off and hem for shorts
+• A pair of aqua-colored jeans that I’m going to cut off and hem for shorts

 Not bad!